jkelin/spa-prod/README.md

 3. Healthcheck and diagnostic endpoints are missing (sometimes index.html is used instead, which seems wasteful and bad practice)
 4. [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) is not configured, which is a shame because CSP is very effective in protecting against [Cross Site Scripting (XSS)](https://cs.wikipedia.org/wiki/Cross-site_scripting).
 If CSP is configured, it is managed manually which is either unsecure or bothersome

-SPA-PROD project aims to fix these oversights and more in a single easy to use package
+SPA-PROD project aims to fix these issues and more in a single easy to use package

 ## How do I use SPA-PROD?